Malessi5/gameofwar/README.md

 $ npm run seed
 ```

-- Start the server
+- Start the server and build bundle.js

 ```
-$ npm start
+$ npm start-dev
 ```

 - Go to `localhost:3000`